hosseinseilani/predator-os/README.md

 18)	Included in 600 forensic and reverse engineering tools.
 19)	Included in more than 6000 Google dorks and exploits as offline resources.
 # more features
-1) In order to improve the performance of the CPU frequency range has been changed intel_pstate to acpi-cpufreq by default.
+1) To improve the performance of the CPU frequency range has been changed intel_pstate to acpi-cpufreq by default.
-2) The BIOS frequency limitation has been disabled by default in order to improve the performance of the CPU frequency range,
+2) The BIOS frequency limitation has been disabled by default to improve the performance of the CPU frequency range,
-3) In order to improve the performance of the hard disk and boot time, the watchdog has been disabled by default.
+3) To improve the performance of the hard disk and boot time, the watchdog has been disabled by default.
 4) Improving the performance of the hard disk by changing the I/O scheduler for SATA, HDD, and NVMe disks.
 5) Improved CPU performance by changing the default kernel scheduler to a Linux-zen kernel.
 6) Improving network and Internet performance by changing the Bottleneck Bandwidth and Round-trip propagation time (BBR).
-7) Improved RAM memory function by changing the randomize_va_space status.
+7) Improved RAM function by changing the randomize_va_space status.
 8) Improved virtual memory performance by replacing zswap instead of swap by default.
 9) The hardware threads (physical CPU) for each CPU core have been enabled.
 10) Improving the paralleling of tasks by allowing independent tasks (running threads) by sharing some processor resources.
-11) Changed power saving mode to performance mode by default, In order to improve the performance of the disk and network IO.
+11) Changed power saving mode to performance mode by default, To improve the performance of the disk and network IO.
-12) All CPU governor frequency has switched in performance.
+12) All CPU governor frequencies have switched in performance.
-13) Reducing kernel log-level reports to a low level in order to improve kernel performance increase security and create silent boot mode.
+13) Reducing kernel log-level reports to a low level to improve kernel performance increase security and create silent boot mode.
 14) and also, improving TCP performance, increasing inode cache memory, disk cache, improving network and bandwidth parameters, etc.

-# The predator-OS Linux has its own unique features, which you can see 100 features on the site, and it also has features compared to security distributions, including:
+# The predator-OS Linux has its unique features, which you can see 100 features on the site, and it also has features compared to security distributions, including:

 1) Includes many boot grub parameters both in live and after installation.
 2) Disables many unnecessary services and loggers during the boot-up.